Reactor Internals

 [Animated sequence]

 Reactor internals chambers slowly turn from three colors to a uniform purple.
-“ALL NEW THERMOGRAPHY RECOMMENDED” text appears to the right of the unit.
+“All new thermography recommended” text appears to the right of the unit.

 [Voiceover]